 After her service to President Carter, Jane returned to Atlanta and continued to work on environmental issues with a variety of organizations, including The Wilderness Society, The National Wildlife Federation and the Southern Environmental Law Center.
 She received the national Nature Conservancy Oak Leaf Award in 1989, the Lifetime Achievement Award from the Georgia Environmental Council in 1993, the national Common Cause Public Service Award in 1995, and she served on the Atlanta Committee for the Olympic Games Environmental Task Force.

-Jane Yarn died in 1995 after a long struggle with breast cancer.
+Jane Yarn died in 1995 after a 20 year battle with breast cancer.
 During her last months, trees were planted in her honor on Lafayette Square across from the White House, and in the Chattahoochee River Park.

 In addition to those trees, there is other evidence that Jane Yarn’s legacy will continue to inspire all who care about nature’s delicate balance.
 Following her death, Governor Zell Miller dedicated the Jane Hurt Yarn Environmental Education Center at Tallulah Gorge State Park in her honor.
 The Nature Conservancy gives the Jane Hurt Yarn Award to its Outstanding Conservation Volunteer each year.
 In August, 2007, the Georgia Department of Natural Resources sank a 63′ ship off the Georgia coast as an artificial reef.
 The ship is the Jane Hurt Yarn, named after the woman who helped designate Gray’s Reef, to the east of St. Catherine’s Island, a sanctuary.
 This ship will be a research site to learn more about what creatures attach themselves to the vessel, and whether coral and sponges can inhabit an artificial reef.